 Have we died and gone to brunch heaven?
 Biscuits and gravy is a brunch staple, but the fact that this takes the iconic dish and turns it into a pie is beyond amazing.
 While the name of this recipe does sound slightly intimidating, the steps to making this delicious dish are pretty simple.

 Some might think that breakfast food and pizza don’t coexist, but this recipe would beg to differ.

 Instead of using a traditional pizza dough, use frozen puff pastry instead, so it will have that bread feel to it.
 Load the pizza up with eggs, cheese, bacon and any other kinds of veggies you’d like.

 Need something quick to throw together for brunch that's also a little bit healthy?
 This recipe is for you.

 Is your mouth watering yet?
 This dish sounds like a lot of work, but using packaged buttermilk biscuits will make it so much easier to make this recipe.
 You will fill up each biscuit with a chunk of cream cheese, and the orange glaze that goes on top sounds heavenly.
-We have a feeling your guests will be raving about this one.

 What recipes do you like to make for brunch?
 Let us know in the comments below.

 This story was first published in 2019.
 It has since been updated.